hellpig/collatz/BOINC_test/README.md

 ```
 * Because my code was C and I'm now compiling it as C++ for BOINC, I had to make a few minor changes to the part of the code that makes the 2^k2 lookup table.

+* I made many changes to allow for checkpoints within the BOINC client.
+A couple of the less obvious things that I added to the code to allow for checkpoints were "#include \<cinttypes\>" and seeking the sieve file to the new location.
+Reduce the value of *bufferBytes* to increase the rate of checkpoints.
+When testing this out, keep in mind that the BOINC client has a computing setting that prevents checkpoints from being saved faster than a set frequency.

 &nbsp;
 &nbsp;
 &nbsp;

 I want to use the 2^37 sieve created by partiallySieveless/collatzCreateSieve.c, renamed as sieve37, which is a 1.07 GB sieve.
 Put sieve37 in the apps/example_app/ folder.
 Other good choices for k1 are 32 and 35...